kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-and-accessing-data/index.md

  - `age` is greather than `30`
  - `city` is equal to `Antalya`

-For this, we are going to write a [boolean query](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-bool-query.html):
+For this, we need to write a [boolean query](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-bool-query.html):

 ```js
 {